Green algae, blue water add to fears over health of Southeast Asia's Mekong

 “I’ve never seen the river this dry,” said Tongchai, 52, who has plied the river since he was a teenager.

-The drought – which saw the Mekong’s levels at lows not seen for 50 years – is fueled by El Nino, a naturally occurring weather phenomenon related to warming seas that climate scientists predict will become more frequent as average global temperatures rise.
+The drought – which saw the Mekong’s levels at lows not seen for 50 years – is fuelled by El Nino, a naturally occurring weather phenomenon related to warming seas that climate scientists predict will become more frequent as average global temperatures rise.

 The Mekong’s lower regions are also endangered by rising seas threatening to inundate its delta in southern Vietnam.
 Ocean levels are already increasing saline levels in parts of the river, rendering the water useless for irrigation and threatening native fish.

-Climate change will mean more unpredictable and extreme weather, according to the Mekong River Commission, an intergovernmental organization.
+Climate change will mean more unpredictable and extreme weather, according to the Mekong River Commission, an intergovernmental organisation.
 That is bad news for farmers and fishermen who for centuries have relied on the river’s yearly ebb and flow.

 Environmental activists argue that while hydropower does not add greenhouse gases to the atmosphere in the way coal-fired plants do, the region’s planned hydro projects nevertheless represent a huge threat to the river.